-Overview of Blockstack
+Overview of Stacks

 The documentation on this site focuses on the technologies produced by three entities in the ecosystem.

 Blockstack Public Benefit Corp.
-(PBC) started development of the Blockstack platform in 2014 and launched an alpha of the platform in early 2017.
+(PBC) started development of the Stacks platform in 2014 and launched an alpha of the platform in early 2017.
 The platform’s development philosophy followed two simple principles.
 First, create backend facilities that allow blockchain applications to be both performant and scalable.
 Second, provide simple, familiar development interfaces to blockchain technology.
 The result of this effort is a technology platform that allows developers to:

 Access the Blockstack’s Naming System (BNS).
 The system has over 70K users that can immediately start using your application.